DanielGarciaGuillen/html5canvas/README.md

 # Project Title

-This is an HTML5 Canvas where you can paint.
-Based on the 30 days Javascript challenge.
+This is an HTML5 Canvas where you can paint, based on the 30 days Javascript challenge.

 ## Getting Started